binshi/cv/featurevectors.md

 ![](/assets/Screenshot 2019-11-05 at 7.15.13 PM.png)

 Given a pixel p in an array fast compares the brightness of p to surrounding 16 pixels that are in a small circle around p.
 Pixels in the circle is then sorted into three classes \(lighter than p, darker than p or similar to p\).
 If more than 8 pixels are darker or brighter than p than it is selected as a keypoint.
 So keypoints found by fast gives us information of the location of determining edges in an image.![](/assets/Screenshot 2019-11-04 at 5.51.46 PM.png)

 ###

 ### BRIEF\(Binary Robust Independent Elementary Features\)

-Convert the keypoints detected by FAST and convert them into feature vectors.
+Convert the keypoints detected by FAST and convert them into feature vectors\(binary feature vector\).Binary feature is stored easily in memory and  can be computed fast and can be run with devices with limited memory.

 ![](/assets/Screenshot 2019-11-04 at 6.18.39 PM.png)